-Revenue is recognized when persuasive evidence of an arrangement exists, the related services are provided, the price is fixed or determinable, and collectability is reasonably assured.
-We generate our revenues from providing professional services under four types of billing arrangements: fixed-fee (including software license revenue), time-and-expense, performance-based, and software support and maintenance and subscriptions.
+We generate our revenues under four types of billing arrangements: fixed-fee (including software license revenue), time-and-expense, performance-based, and software support and maintenance and subscriptions.

 In fixed-fee billing arrangements, we agree to a pre-established fee in exchange for a predetermined set of professional services.
 We set the fees based on our estimates of the costs and timing for completing the engagements.
 We generally recognize revenues under fixed-fee billing arrangements using a proportionate performance approach, which is based on work completed to-date versus our estimates of the total services to be provided under the engagement.
-Contracts within our Studer Group solution are fixed-fee partner contracts with multiple deliverables, which primarily consist of coaching services, as well as seminars, materials and software products ("Partner Contracts").
+Contracts within our Studer Group solution include fixed-fee partner contracts with multiple performance obligations, which primarily consist of coaching services, as well as speaking engagements, conferences, publications and software products ("Partner Contracts").
 Revenues for coaching services and software products are generally recognized on a straight-line basis over the length of the contract.
-All other revenues under Partner Contracts are recognized at the time the service is provided.
+All other revenues under Partner Contracts, including speaking engagements, conferences and publications, are recognized at the time the goods or services are provided.
 Estimates of total engagement revenues and cost of services are monitored regularly during the term of the engagement.
 If our estimates indicate a potential loss, such loss is recognized in the period in which the loss first becomes probable and reasonably estimable.